 Can Diabetics Eat Grits?

-Understanding the Impact on Blood Sugar
+Impact of Grits on Blood Sugar

 What Are Grits?